What is Mixed-Use Real Estate Development?

 These recreational areas also offer social benefits, promoting community connectivity.
-Shared social spaces fosters shared community initiatives and promotes neighborly behavior.
+Shared social spaces foster shared community initiatives and promote neighborly behavior.

 Finally, investors realize a higher ROI on their investment for several reasons.
-Desirability of the location and proximity to schools, libraries, and community centers creates demand, which raises the prices.
-Plus, when properties are clustered closer together, property management and maintenance is easier and more cost-effective.
+The desirability of the location and proximity to schools, libraries, and community centers creates demand, which raises the prices.
+Plus, when properties are clustered closer together, property management and maintenance are easier and more cost-effective.

 What Is An Example of Mixed-Use Development?

 Think Architecture has been responsible for the design of several high-profile mixed-use developments.
-Our team of architects in Utah have an extensive portfolio of mixed-use properties.
+Our team of architects in Utah has an extensive portfolio of mixed-use properties.

 A vertical mixed-use real estate project completed by Think Architecture is the Element31 at Brickyard.
-This four story multi-family building incorporates 208 residential units wrapped around a commercial office unit.
-To add to the community-friendly ambience, various amenities including a pool, lounge, outdoor movie theater, and dog park are included for residents and workers.
+This four-story multi-family building incorporates 208 residential units wrapped around a commercial office unit.
+To add to the community-friendly ambiance, various amenities including a pool, lounge, outdoor movie theater, and dog park are included for residents and workers.

 Horizontal mixed-use architecture developments by Think Architecture include the famous Crossing at Daybreak and The Meadows at Riverwalk.
 Both incorporate condominiums or townhomes with family-friendly community amenities, including clubhouses and pools.